pin3dev/42_GetNextLine/README.md

 ## 🧬 Project Structure <a id="structure"></a>

-The project consists of a single function:

-- **get_next_line**: Reads from a file descriptor and returns a line, one at a time, with each call.

-To implement this, the project requires careful use of static variables, buffer management, and handling edge cases such as reading from multiple file descriptors at the same time.

-### Key Concepts:
-- **File Descriptors**: Handles used to refer to files or input/output streams.
-- **Static Variables**: Persistent variables that retain their value between function calls.
-- **Buffers**: Temporary storage areas to manage data read from the file descriptor.
-- **Memory Management**: Ensuring there are no memory leaks by correctly allocating and freeing memory.
+The function relies on a few key concepts. **File descriptors** are used to reference files or input/output streams, while **static variables** are necessary to maintain values between function calls. **Buffers** are used to temporarily store data read from the file descriptor, ensuring smooth data flow.
+Proper **memory management** is also essential to avoid memory leaks by ensuring memory is allocated and freed correctly.

 ## 🗃️ Documentation <a id="docs"></a>